ldn-softdev/jtc/User Guide.md

 - we resolve the first entry in the `phone` records and memorize its path location (`[phone][0] <>f`)
 - then step back up and look for a `mobile` type of the record (`[-1]<mobile>`), then:
      * if it's found, we step back up (`[-1]`) again to finish walking and display the whole record
-     * if not found (i.e. walking indeed fails), a fail-stop is engaged and preserved location is recalled and displayed
+     * if not found (i.e., walking indeed fails), a fail-safe is engaged and preserved location is recalled and displayed

-A _walk-path_ may contain multiple _fail-stops_, only the respective fail-stop will be engaged (more specific one and closest one to the failing point)
+A _walk-path_ may contain multiple _fail-safe_, only the respective fail-safe will be engaged (more specific one and closest one to the failing point)

-The _fail_stop_ directive, (as well as `<..>v`) may carry a value (namespace), which will be populated with the currently walked
+The _fail-safe_ directive, (as well as `<..>v`) may carry a value (namespace), which will be populated with the currently walked
-JSON element (for later interpolation), and, as well as `<..>v`, the _fail_stop_ is also allowed setting up custom JSON values
+JSON element (for later interpolation), and, as well as `<..>v`, the _fail-safe_ is also allowed setting up custom JSON values
 (when used in the format: `<namespace:JSON_value>f`)

-##### Here's another example sporting _fail-stops_ using namespaces and interpolation:
+##### Here's another example sporting _fail-safe_ using namespaces and interpolation:
 Say we want to list from the address book all the record holders and indicate whether they have any children or not in this format
 `{ "Name has children": true/false }`